What’s in This Article

 Habitat Preferences

-Each species has its preferred environment; for instance, the Western Diamondback Rattlesnake is often associated with arid regions and scrublands, while the Timber Rattlesnake prefers deciduous forests and mountainous areas.
+Each species has its preferred terrain.
+The Western Diamondback favors arid regions and scrublands, while the Timber Rattlesnake prefers deciduous forests and mountainous areas.
+Knowing which species inhabit your target trail helps you stay alert in the right places.

 Recognizing Rattlesnake Habitats